-Monday are always a pasta night.
-It will vary with what’s in the fridge to add to the pasta but no matter what there are always tomato sauce packs that I have made and frozen.
-I do that once a month, chop up garlic, onion, carrots and zucchini, saute them with some salt, add organic canned tomatoes and then blend it up until it’s smooth.
+Monday is always a pasta night.
+It will vary based on what’s in the fridge.
+I always start with tomato sauce packs that I make and freeze.
+I do this once a month by chopping up garlic, onion, carrots, and zucchini, sauteing them with some salt.
+Then, I add organic canned tomatoes and then blend it up until it’s smooth.

-That base is used for pizzas and pasta and I love it because it’s filled with veggies for my kids and everyone eats it.
-I typically use Monday nights to roast a whole bunch of veggies for me and my husband as I’ll use them again in most of the meals throughout the week.
+I use this base for pizzas and pasta and I love it because it’s filled with veggies for my kids and everyone eats it.
+I typically use Monday nights to roast a whole bunch of veggies for me and my husband.
+We use them again in most of the meals throughout the week.
 I love roasted veggies and that helps me ensure that the meals are not just about my kids.

 Tuesdays are Mexican.
 I change it from quesadillas to burritos to rice bowls.
 This night is always a winner because everyone has options on what they want to put into their tortilla or bowl.
-So that it doesn’t get boring, I mix up the protein using ground beef one week, pulled pork the next, then chicken, etc. I’m a vegetarian in a family of meat-eaters, and this night still hits the mark for me every time.
+I mix up the protein using ground beef, pulled pork, or chicken, so it doesn’t get boring!
+I’m a vegetarian in a family of meat-eaters, and this night still hits the mark for me every time.

 Wednesdays are typically fish, rice, and a veggie.
-This combo has so many options and we choose our fish and the veggie based on what is fresh and in season.
-My pantry is always stocked with different rices and grains so I vary those to keep it interesting.
+This combo has so many options!
+We choose our fish and the veggies based on what is fresh and in season.
+My pantry is always stocked with different kinds of rice and grains so I vary those to keep it interesting.

 Thursdays are usually leftover nights.
 I use this as my midweek reprieve from cooking.

 Fridays are make-your-own-pizza night.
 This is the best and easiest night to have.
-Any kids that are over playing join in and are happy to also eat the dinner.
-I always have my tomato sauce on hand (see Monday) and we use whatever veggies are in the fridge, the leftovers from Tuesday if someone wants a mexican pizza, meatballs from last night’s dinner for a meatball pizza, etc. Pretty much anything can go on top of a pizza crust with some cheese (or no cheese) and taste great!
+Any kids that are over at our house playing also join and are happy to also eat the dinner.
+I always have my tomato sauce on hand (see Monday) and we use whatever veggies are in the fridge and the leftovers from the rest of the week.
+Pretty much anything can go on top of a pizza crust with some cheese (or no cheese) and taste great!